MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/install.md

 Each of these files contains key/value pairs with default values.
 These entries are commented out.
 Remove the comment symbol(#) and change the value.

 1. Edit the `VMServer.ini` file with the options in the table below this procedure.
-2. After you edit, open an elevated command prompt and run setup.exe with the parameters below.
+2. After you edit, open an elevated command prompt and run setup.exe with the following parameters.
 For example, to use a `VMServer.ini` file that is stored in C:\Temp with a SQL Server administrator account of *contoso\SQLAdmin01* and a VMM service account of *contoso\VMMadmin14*, use the following command:
 **setup.exe /server /i /f C:\Temp\VMServer.ini /SqlDBAdminDomain contoso /SqlDBAdminName SQLAdmin01 /SqlDBAdminPassword password123 /VmmServiceDomain contoso /VmmServiceUserName VMMadmin14 /VmmServiceUserPassword password456 /IACCEPTSCEULA**

 ### VMServer.ini values